Past Group Members

 Previous: Conor McCallion grew up in Derry, before moving to Belfast to study Medicinal Chemistry at Queen's University Belfast.
 He is currently in the final year of his MSci course and has completed a research placement at Randox Laboratories in Crumlin where he worked in the Synthetic Chemistry lab.
 His final year project in the Cochrane Lab is directed towards the replacement of expensive amino acids in non-ribosomally synthesised antimicrobial peptides to make cheaper analogues.
 Outside of university Conor enjoys powerlifting and reading comic books.

-Current position: Peptide Scientist at Almac.
+Current position: Student at NWRC

 BSc Project students